gestone/documentation/language/Syntax.md

 When using `do` notation, there must be a corresponding instance of the `Monad` type class for the return type.

+You can also use wrap it in `return` here as `return` is the official method for the `Monad` type class.

 Statements can have the following form:

 - `a <- x` which desugars to `x >>= \a -> ...`